Why Did My Home Mortgage Fall Through?

 6. Foreclosure

-Foreclosure is when a lender takes possession of your property since you stopped making mortgage payments.
-This can seriously impact your ability to qualify for a home mortgage loan.
+Foreclosure is when a lender takes possession of your property because you stopped making mortgage payments.
+This can seriously impact your ability to qualify for a home loan.

 If you can demonstrate to the lender that you’ve maintained a stable income, saved for a down payment, and invested in improving your credit score, you will be more likely to get approved for a loan.